gvwilson/fiction/santas/index.md

 he could wind up on the moon without a spacesuit or sitting on an ice floe wondering if the cold or Santa Kraken would get to him first.

+[^word-didnt-know]: Though he had heard them both use it while playing dominoes.
+Drawing the double twelve late in the game when all the other twelves are already on the table often brings out the worst in people.

 His shoulders slumped.
 Better to be a prisoner than a meal.